andremillet/parkinsondose/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-**Nota sobre Restrição**: Embora a Licença MIT permita o uso irrestrito do código, os desenvolvedores declaram que este aplicativo é destinado exclusivamente ao uso por médicos.
+**Nota sobre Restrição**: Embora a Licença MIT permita o uso irrestrito do código, reitero que este aplicativo é destinado exclusivamente ao uso por médicos.
 Essa restrição é uma recomendação ética e prática, não uma limitação legal imposta pela licença.
 Usuários são responsáveis por aderir a essa orientação.

 ## Futuras Melhorias
 - Integração com arquivo JSON para importação automática de prescrições.